cespenar/astero_sdb/README.md

-_Astero-sdB_ is the library containing the set of tools for asteroseismology of sdB stars using the [grid](https://sdb-grid-viewer.herokuapp.com) of evolutionary MESA models and pulsation GYRE models of sdB stars calculated for the [ARDASTELLA](https://ardastella.up.krakow.pl/) research group.
+_Astero-sdB_ is the library containing the set of tools for asteroseismology of sdB stars using the [grid](https://sdb-grid-viewer.herokuapp.com) of evolutionary MESA models and pulsation GYRE models calculated for the [ARDASTELLA](https://ardastella.up.krakow.pl/) research group.

 ## Content